rpav/ScriptL/README.md

 prompt will be shown, but only basic terminal input is provided, and history is ignored.

+## getenv

+Also included in v2 is support for remote `getenv(3)`, allowing client-side configuration via environment variables.
+This is done via the `scriptl:getenv` function.

+This will return the value of a variable on the remote side, or for functions not being called via a ScriptL command, will fall back to `osicat-posix:getenv` and return the environment for the running lisp.

+In both cases, this returns the value of the variable as a string if set, or `NIL`.

 ## I/O

 The v2 protocol adds a custom client which supports standard lisp I/O